-Donation and event revenues are recognized on an accrual basis.
+Donations are recorded when received or receivable and when collection is reasonably determined.
+Event revenue is recognized upon completion of the event and when collection is reasonabily assured.
+Rental forgiveness is recognized for the period that has been claimed.
 Camp fees are provided using resources available and may not be reflected in the same year as the donations were received.
 Consequently, General Fund surplus (deficit) may vary considerably from one year to the next.